HerzLab/ConnectivityInMemoryStimulation/README.md

 This repository contains the analysis pipeline used in the study **“Structural and Functional Connectivity Predict the Effects of Direct Brain Stimulation on Memory.”** The project investigates how the *network embedding* of stimulation targets—quantified using normative **structural connectivity**, **functional connectivity**, and their **structure–function congruence**—determines inter-individual variability in stimulation-induced memory enhancement.

-The primary focus is on **left lateral temporal cortex (LTC)** stimulation during a verbal free-recall task, contrasting **closed-loop (state-dependent)** stimulation with **random (open-loop)** stimulation.
-Consistent with the manuscript, the central hypothesis is that **memory enhancement emerges when stimulation is delivered during vulnerable encoding states and propagates along structural pathways embedded within a distributed verbal-encoding network**.

 ---